-On January 24, 2019, ShareVault, in partnership with Pullan Consulting, Cello Health and BIO will host a web panel discussion exploring the mushrooming field of ADCs and what it means for patient care, licensing deals, and the oncology marketplace.
+On January 24, 2019, ShareVault, in partnership with Pullan Consulting, Cello Health and BIO hosted a web panel discussion exploring the mushrooming field of ADCs and what it means for patient care, licensing deals, and the oncology marketplace.

-During this 90-minute web panel discussion, moderated by Linda Pullan, PhD, of Pullan Consulting, the panelists will discuss a broad range of topics, including:
+During this 90-minute web panel discussion, moderated by Linda Pullan, PhD, of Pullan Consulting, the panelists discussed a broad range of topics, including:

 What is needed for an ADC target?

 What kind of drugs are suitable for attachment to an antibody?

 How are advances in linker technology improving the delivery of cytotoxic agents to cancer cells?

 Can ADCs have applications beyond that of tumor killing?

 What are some of the challenges of manufacturing ADCs, and how are those challenges being overcome?